-There will also be lecture notes, handouts (e.g., journal and news articles), and supplementary materials (e.g., sample Excel spreadsheets) for many classes.
-Lecture notes and handouts will be distributed at the beginning of class, and they will also be available on NYU Classes before the relevant class session.
-Extra copies of these materials will not be available in my office.
-If you miss or lose the handouts, you should print them out from NYU Classes.
+There will also be lecture notes and supplementary materials (e.g., journal articles, newspaper articles, and sample Excel spreadsheets) for many classes.
+Lecture notes will be distributed in three "books" each covering approximately one third of the class sessions, and they will also be available on NYU Classes.
 The supplementary materials will also be available on NYU Classes, as will links to other relevant information.